bryhlee/bryhlee.github.io/index.md

 While creative technology and computer graphics is my academic specialization and primary professional interest, I'm involved in several [projects](https://brysonlee.com/projects) that cover a wide variety of topics, including creative content.
 I routinely visit Santa Clara and other Silicon Valley schools to run career workshops for students interested in the CG industry.

-In my free time, you can usually find me [struggling with writer's block](https://en.wikipedia.org/wiki/Fiction_writing) or [destroying my opponents as a D.Va main](https://en.wikipedia.org/wiki/D.Va).
+In my free time, you can usually find me [writing](https://en.wikipedia.org/wiki/Fiction_writing) or [destroying my opponents as a D.Va main](https://en.wikipedia.org/wiki/D.Va).
 I also do a fair bit of [blogging](https://brysonlee.com/blog).
 The bird in the masthead of my website is the [Nene goose](https://en.wikipedia.org/wiki/Nene_(bird)), the state bird of my hometown of Hawaii.

 You can view and download a PDF of my resume [here](/assets/files/Bryson_Lee_Resume.pdf).